katiter/shiny_and_chrome/prestige_slidify_presentation.md

 ## The Census Data

-With this simple Shiny application, we let the user explore the Canadian census data for occupations, available in the `car` package.
+With this simple Shiny application (http://katiter.shinyapps.io/project_prestige), we let the user explore the Canadian census data for occupations, available in the `car` package.

 ```r